Career options for Chemistry, Biology, and Pharmacy & Pharmacology researchers

-- Careers in medicine, dentistry & allied health (Careers Service publication).
+- Alternative careers in healthcare (Careers Service publication).

 - Careers in scientific analysis and R&D (Careers Service publication).

-- The Royal Society of Biology has a careers section.
+- The Royal Society of Biology (RSB) has a careers section.

 - Biochemical Society has jobs and careers information.

-- The Society for the Chemical Industry sometimes organises specialist careers events.
+- The Society for the Chemical Industry (SCI) sometimes organises specialist careers events.

 - ABPI Careers - information on careers within the British Pharmaceutical Industry.

-- British Toxicology Society has a useful careers section.
+- British Toxicology Society (BTS) has a useful careers section.

-- Medical Communications Network - advice and information on working in medical communications, including a guide to getting into the industry.
+- MedComms Networking - advice and information on working in medical communications, including a guide to getting into the industry.